Chajjam/Chajjam.github.io/_posts/2021-06-20-ML-Week-1-Introduction.md

 date: 2021-06-20
 categories: Machine_Learning
 ---
-**1.1 What is Machine learning** \
+**1.1 What is Machine learning**<br />
-: field of study that gives computers the ability to learn without being explicitly programmed \
+: field of study that gives computers the ability to learn without being explicitly programmed<br />
 : a computer program is said to learn from experience E with respect to some task T and some\
 &nbsp; performance measure P, if its performance on T, as measured by P improves with experience E.\
 \